puppetlabs/puppetlabs-websphere_application_server/README.md

 ### Accessing the DMGR Console

-Once Websphere has completed install and DMGR is configured, the DMGR console can be accessed via a web browser at a URL similar to:
+After Websphere is installed and DMGR is configured, you can access the DMGR console via a web browser at a URL such as:

 `http://<host>:9060/ibm/console/unsecureLogon.jsp`